pcwerk/jurassic/README.md

 ./log_process.sh
 ```

-Because this is continuously executed command, we recommend that it is executed in a [screen](http://www.computerhope.com/unix/screen.htm) session.
+Because `log_process.sh`  runs continuously, we recommend that it is executed in a [screen](http://www.computerhope.com/unix/screen.htm) session.
 If you are not familiar with `screen`, it's a simple builin-in (for most *nix systems) that lets users create, attach and detach from virtual terminals as neeeded.

 ### Data Collection Package